kenweechin/recipe-app/README.md

 **404 and 500 Errors**

-* The url in the browser was changed to a dummy url to get a non-existing page, and the custom page 404 error page shows up.
+* The URL in the browser was changed to a dummy URL to get a non-existing page, and the custom page 404 error page shows up.
 It proves the error-handler function works perfectly.
 The "Home" link on the page which direct the user back to the home page works as well.

 **Navbar / Footer Section**